picture of me

 Solar activity and global warming

-The Sun's magnetic activity varies cyclically with a period of about 11 years and activity has been abnormally high for the for the past 80 years.
-As might have been expected, this prolonged grand maximum is coming to an end.
-The new Sunspot Cycle 24 looks likely to be the weakest for at least 100, probably for 200, years; it is conceivable that the Sun might even be entering a grand minimum, which would be expected to have a cooling effect on the Earth's climate.
+The Sun's magnetic activity varies cyclically with a period of about 11 years and recent activity had been abnormally high for about 80 years.
+As might have been expected, this prolonged grand maximum has come to an end.
+The latest Sunspot Cycle 24 looks set to be the weakest for a century; it is even conceivable that the Sun might be entering a grand minimum, which would be expected to have a mild cooling effect on the Earth's climate.
 I have always maintained, however, that any temperature changes caused by variations in solar activity are small compared to the global warming that we are already experiencing, and very small compared to what will happen if we continue to burn fossil fuel at the present rate.

 Recent publications